Sully (film): Critical response

-Dispute of depiction of NTSB
+Dispute over depiction of NTSB

-The film generated controversy for its depiction of the National Transportation Safety Board as antagonistic.
+The film generated controversy for its depiction of the National Transportation Safety Board as antagonistic to the pilots.
 In a promotional video preceding the release, Eastwood claimed that the NTSB had "railroaded" Sullenberger by "trying to paint the picture that he had done the wrong thing."
-After its release, NTSB investigators objected to their portrayal.
-Christine Negroni wrote in The New York Times that "the film's version of the inquiry veers from the official record in both tone and substance", depicting the investigators as "departing from standard protocol in airline accident inquiries" and instead fictionalizing them as "prosecutorial and closed-minded".
-NTSB lead investigator Robert Benzon further disputed the film's depiction, saying that investigators "weren't out to embarrass anybody at all", while a former NTSB investigator expressed concern that moviegoers would take it as evidence of "government incompetence".
+After the film's release, NTSB investigators objected to their portrayal.
+Christine Negroni wrote in The New York Times that "the film's version of the inquiry veers from the official record in both tone and substance," depicting the investigators as "departing from standard protocol in airline accident inquiries" and instead fictionalizing them as "prosecutorial and closed-minded."
+NTSB lead investigator Robert Benzon further disputed the film's depiction, saying that investigators "weren't out to embarrass anybody at all," while a former NTSB investigator expressed concern that moviegoers would take it as evidence of "government incompetence".